irishdevops/Satellites_Land_Coverage_MLOPS_training/readme.md

 ### **Pending work:**

 - Automation of the OS for model training notebook.
-OS has to be manually set up by URL with users on preferred working directories for each of the process outputs (model logs, missclassified samples, model metadata).
+OS has to be manually set up by URL by users for each of the process outputs (model logs, missclassified samples, model metadata, stats...).
-- Better commenting of the functions and explanation on Earth Engine.
+- Commenting of the functions and explanation on Earth Engine can be improved.
 Following repo is recommended as a complementay source: https://github.com/google/earthengine-api

 ### **Advantages and unique value:**